-The brush is changed by unscrewing a nut on the end of the motor shaft and lifting the brush off.
+To change the brush: Unscrew a nut on the end of the motor shaft and lift it off.
 The brushes have a keyway to fit on a key on the shaft.
 The key arrangement stops them from slipping.

 The Method I Used To Remove Block Paving Moss

 I connected the Weed Sweeper via a suitable extension lead UNCOILED (although it’s only 140W.)
 (See my post UK 13 Amp Plug and Mains Extension Lead Safety Issues.)